jameslevi/nest/README.md

 ```php
 Nest::setStoragePath(__DIR__ . "/storage/cache");
 ```
 5. Set the default hash algorithm to use.
+The default algorithm is "md5".
 ```php
 Nest::setHashAlgorithm("md5");
 ```